mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 ## Trajectory Generation

-Now, a trajectory must be created in order to trace shapes.
+Now,a trajectory must be created in order to trace shapes.

 - Taking a simple line trajectory into consideration, we divided the line into a significant number of points, say 100.
 - By doing this we obtained a straight line between 2 consecutive point instead of a arc.